Russell Bentley: Marijuana activism, imprisonment, fugitive

-In 1990 Bentley followed a girlfriend, and moved to Minneapolis, initially working as a lumberjack.
-Bentley soon became a pro-marijuana activist, joining the National Organization for the Reform of Marijuana Laws and the pro-legalization Grassroots Party.
-At age 30, in the 1990 election, he ran as a U.S. Senate third-party candidate for the Grassroots Party in Minnesota, gathering 1.65% of the vote.
-In the mid-1990s, Bentley would also visit communist Cuba, where he deepened his leftist convictions, becoming a communist himself.
-Bentley had also started selling marijuana, and in February 1996 Bentley's house was raided by the police and he was arrested for felony trafficking of marijuana, receiving a sentence of five years and three months.
-Although he was supposed to be released at the end of 1999, in August 1999, Bentley broke out of the minimum security prison he was bein held in.
-For the next few years Bentley lived as a fugitive, mostly in Washington state.
-He took part in the anti-globalization uprising against the World Trade Organization conference in Seattle in 1999, describing that as “the last time that I was really proud to be an American.”
-In 2007, Bentley was captured and sent to a maximum-security prison to serve the remainder of his sentence.
-He was released from prison the following summer, remaining under supervised release, which mandated a ban on intoxicants and a 12-step program, until 2012.
-Bentley was so enraged by the killing of Colonel Gaddhafi in 2011 that he donned rock climbing gear and scaled a Marines recruiting billboard in Austin, defacing it with the words “FUCK NATO” in six-foot letters.
+In 1990 Bentley followed a girlfriend to move to Minneapolis, initially working as a lumberjack.
+He became a pro-marijuana activist, joining the National Organization for the Reform of Marijuana Laws and the pro-legalization Grassroots Party.
+In 1990 at age 30, he ran as a U.S. Senate candidate for the Grassroots Party in Minnesota, gathering 1.65% of the vote.
+Bentley visited communist Cuba in the mid-1990s and became a communist himself.
+He was also selling marijuana, and in February 1996 he was convicted of felony trafficking of marijuana and sentenced to five years and three months prison.
+Although he was due for release at the end of 1999, that August Bentley broke out of the minimum-security prison.
+He lived as a fugitive for the next few years, mostly in Washington state.
+He took part in the anti-globalization protest against the World Trade Organization conference in Seattle in 1999, describing that as "the last time that I was really proud to be an American".
+He was recaptured in 2007 and served the remainder of his sentence in a maximum-security prison.
+He was released the following summer under supervision until 2012, which included a twelve-step program and a ban on intoxicants.
+Bentley was so enraged at the 2011 killing of Muammar Gaddafi that he donned rock climbing gear and scaled a US Marine Corps recruiting billboard in Austin, defacing it with "FUCK NATO" in six-foot letters.
 By 2014, Bentley was working as an arborist in Round Rock, Texas.